nitishsoy/nitishsoy/README.md

 - 👋 Hi, I’m @nitishsoy
 - 👀 I’m interested in coding and programming...
 - 🌱 I’m currently learning web developement...
-- 📫 YOu can contact me through whatsapp 7978055065 or you can mail me directly- nitishkumarsoy@gmail.com.
+- 📫 You can contact me through whatsapp 7978055065 or you can mail me directly- nitishkumarsoy@gmail.com.

 <!---
 nitishsoy/nitishsoy is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.